engin100/950/labs/lab-6.md

 Obviously, the functionality we're trying to put on a PCB is the ability to record data from your sensor board, so starting your schematic off by adding your full Lab 3, 4, and 5 circuits is a good starting point.

-Additionally, we decided that turning on and off your board would be nice, so add the SW-SPST switch included in the miscellaneous devices library between the positive terminal of the battery and the VIN pin on the Arduino.
+We have made a power board that provides you the LDOs and battery connector.
+You should be able to find this in the provided ENGR100 library.

 LEDs are also useful when diagnosing software bugs without a computer, telling you if the board is on or off, and also making cool light patterns.

-Please wire pins D4-D9 to their own LED with a 1K resistor on each LED.
-This way, you have 6 LEDs to diagnose problems and play with.
+Please wire the 5V, 3.3V and battery line to their own LED with a 1K resistor on each LED.

+Some notes:
+- As you place sensors on your schematic, change the label on the top of the sensor.
+Some have a label of '*', while others are 'Temperature*'.
+Give them all unique names that make sense.
+- Ground all of your components using a "GND Power Port"
+- Connect 5V pins together with arduino 5V pin (this will power the Arduino).
+The re should be **NO connection to the Vin pin of the Arduino!**  You may want to make a 5V Net.

 In summary, your schematic (and the PCB) must have:
 - [ ] An Arduino Nano (voltage input should be through the 5V connector and nothing should be connected to the Vin pin)